IST407-707/project-checkpoint-1-llama-bots/project_proposal_new.md

 | 4/9-4/23 | Integration and testing | Integration into radiology workflow tested |

 ## Risks
-1. **Data Availability and Quality:** The MIMIC-CXR dataset's dependability and quality must be guaranteed to build a model.
+1. **Data Availability and Quality:** The National Institutes of Health Clinical Center dataset's dependability and quality must be guaranteed to build a model.
 By carrying out stringent data cleansing and validation procedures, we will mitigate this risk.

 2. **Model Overfitting:** There's a chance to create extremely complicated models that might not translate well to new data.
 We'll use strategies like regularization and cross-validation to reduce this risk.

 3. **Clinical Relevance:** Depending on the particular healthcare setting, our models' clinical usefulness may differ.
 To make sure that our models meet clinical requirements and standards, we will conduct thorough research to avoid any discrepancies.

 ## References